rachmaninovquartet/GettingAndCleaningDataProj/README.md

 3. I didn't have time to complete the run_analysis.R script, so basically, those are the steps.

+What it does:
-## What it does, it currently reads some of the files from the paths inferred from being in the correct working directory.
+It currently reads some of the files from the paths inferred from being in the correct working directory.